 - ½ teaspoon dried thyme

 - 1 package (13 oz) egg noodles, cooked according to package directions

-- Heat 1 tablespoon of the oil in a large frying pan over medium heat.
-Add the shallots and sauté until lightly browned, about 5 minutes.
+- Add bacon and fry until done.
+Add the shallots to the bacon and sauté until lightly browned, about 5 minutes.
 Add the mushrooms and garlic and sauté until the mushrooms have released their juices and they are soft, another 5 minutes.
 Add a pinch of salt and pepper.
-Transfer to a plate and set aside.
+Transfer the mixture to a plate and set aside.

-- Add the tomato paste, red wine, ½ cup of the stock, thyme and bay leaf to the pot.
-Bring to a boil over medium-high heat and deglaze the bottom of the pan, stirring to scrape up any browned bits.
-Return the chicken to the pot and cover.
-Reduce the heat to medium-low and simmer for about 30 minutes or until the chicken shows no sign of pink when the thickest parts are cut into.
-During the last 5 minutes, add the bacon, onions and mushrooms.
-Using a slotted spoon, transfer the chicken and vegetables to a platter and tent with aluminum foil to keep warm.
+- Return the chicken to the pot and cover.
+Reduce the heat to medium-low and simmer for 30 minutes or until the chicken shows no sign of pink when the thickest parts are cut into.
+Return the bacon/onion/mushroom mixture to the pot with the chicken and simmer for another 10 minutes.
+Add salt and pepper to taste.

-- Serve the chicken spooned over the cooked noodles.
+- Serve the chicken over the noodles with the sauce spooned over it.